funkhaus/vuehaus/README.md

 ## Deploying

-Vuepress comes with [fh-deploy](https://www.npmjs.com/package/fh-deploy) to make deploying your site as easy as possible.
+Vuehaus comes with [fh-deploy](https://www.npmjs.com/package/fh-deploy) to make deploying your site as easy as possible.

 Run `npm run deploy` to generate a config file based on a few user inputs.
 The queue of files to upload is in the package.json `files` property. `npm run deploy` automatically runs `npm run build` and sends the queued files to your server!